Methamidophos: Use

 Methamidophos is used in great quantities in ricefields in China.
 Rice–fish culture is common in the southern parts of China as well as in many other rice-producing countries (e.g., Thailand, Malaysia, and the Philippines).
 Brown rice (unpolished) in this study contained double the concentration of polished rice.
 Both plants and animals did not degrade the pesticide well, and fish for human consumption in these cases contains methamidophos in concentrations roughly similar to brown rice.

 Consumer Toxicity

-Methamidophos was found in dumplings (gyoza) manufactured in China for the Japanese market after a number of consumers became sick.
+Its toxicological effects are primarily associated with inhibition of acetylcholinesterase, an enzyme essential for the regulation of the neurotransmitter acetylcholine.
+Excessive acetylcholine accumulation can result in cholinergic syndrome, characterized by symptoms such as excessive salivation, sweating, nausea, vomiting, abdominal cramping, respiratory distress, muscle weakness, and, in severe cases, convulsions, respiratory failure, or death.

+Consumer exposure may occur through improper handling, accidental ingestion, or contact with contaminated food, water, or surfaces.
+Due to its high acute toxicity and potential for harmful exposure, methamidophos has been subject to strict regulatory controls and restrictions in many jurisdictions, including limitations or prohibitions on agricultural and consumer use.
+Residue monitoring and safety regulations have been implemented in various regions to reduce the risk of dietary and environmental exposure.

+The compound’s toxicity has led regulatory agencies to classify methamidophos as a highly hazardous pesticide.
+Appropriate protective measures, including controlled application practices and adherence to established safety standards, are considered necessary wherever its use is permitted.